-Sailstice, in affiliation with the Ocean Conservancy, is working to get more people to choose sailing for summer vacation.
+Sailstice, in affiliation with the Sailors for the Sea, is working to get more people to choose sailing for summer vacation.
 Air travel, automobile and recreational vehicle use, or cruise ships produce anywhere from 0.4 to 2.2 tons of carbon dioxide per family, and consume large amounts of fuel.
-Summer Sailstice, in its eighth year, is working to increase participation 20 percent and log 26,000 nautical miles of participant sailing with both formally organized events and spontaneous sailing activities hosted by hundreds of sailing clubs, schools, associations, charter companies, individual skippers.
+Summer Sailstice is working to increase participation 20 percent and log 26,000 nautical miles of participant sailing with both formally organized events and spontaneous sailing activities hosted by hundreds of sailing clubs, schools, associations, charter companies, individual skippers.
 Sailstice helps current and would-be sailors launch summer, connect with others, and enjoy a family-friendly alternative to fuel-intensive travel by highlighting sailing’s ability to harness wind power for recreation with minimal impact on the environment.

 Summer Sailstice is structured so any sailor can participate regardless of what or where they sail.
 Sailors register on the Summer Sailstice website (www.summersailstice.com) to tell others about their weekend sailing plans, find and organize events in their local areas, and become eligible to win one of over 300 sailing industry prizes.

 As for this year’s event, founder John Arndt comments, “The time is right for the world to see what sailing has to offer.
 With the price of gas over $4 per gallon and increasing concerns about global warming and protecting the environment, it’s time for sailing to bring attention to this more earth friendly way of enjoying life on the water.”
-One of Summer Sailstice’s key messages in 2008 is promoting the natural harnessing of windpower for recreational enjoyment with negligible impact on the environment.
-Towards this end, Summer Sailstice is affiliated with the Ocean Conservancy, supported by global circumnavigator Jimmy Cornell, and is hosting for the second year, a virtual Summer Sailstice circumnavigation of the globe.
-Participating sailors are asked to pledge funds to the Ocean Conservancy for every mile sailed during the Summer Sailstice weekend with the goal of everyone sailing a combined 26,000 miles, equivalent to one circumnavigation of the planet.
-All funds raised by the circumnavigation will go towards the Ocean Conservancy’s on-going ocean preservation programs.
+One of Summer Sailstice’s key messages is promoting the natural harnessing of windpower for recreational enjoyment with negligible impact on the environment.
+Towards this end, Summer Sailstice is affiliated with the Sailors for the Sea and is hosting a virtual Summer Sailstice circumnavigation of the globe.
+Participating sailors are asked to pledge funds to Sailors for the Sea for every mile sailed during the Summer Sailstice weekend with the goal of everyone sailing a combined 26,000 miles, equivalent to one circumnavigation of the planet.
+All funds raised by the circumnavigation will go towards the Sailor for the Sea's on-going ocean preservation programs.